Slow Dancing in the Big City: Reaction

-Ditchburn was nominated for a Golden Globe award for "Best Female Newcomer" for her performance,.
-On her performance Charles Champlin of the Sarasota Herald-Tribune stated "[Ditchburn] is not a professional actress, which may have been the luckiest thing in the world for her, because her performance has a kind of no-nonsense honesty that becomes a characterization.
+Ditchburn was nominated for a Golden Globe Award for Best Acting Debut in a Motion Picture – Actress for her performance at the 36th Golden Globe Awards.
+On her performance, Charles Champlin of the Sarasota Herald-Tribune stated "[Ditchburn] is not a professional actress, which may have been the luckiest thing in the world for her, because her performance has a kind of no-nonsense honesty that becomes a characterization.
 She is not an actress acting, but not an amateur trying to act either."

 Merchandise

 Soundtrack

 The soundtrack by Bill Conti was released on vinyl in 1978.
 It was re-released by Varèse Sarabande on August 31, 2005, in a limited edition CD it shared with the Conti score for F.I.S.T.

 Additionally the song "I Feel the Earth Move", written and sung by Carole King, was used in the film though did not appear on the soundtrack.
 American figure skater Karen Chen also used "The Ovation" as her music for her 2017-18 and 2019-20 season free program.